Mark-Cooper-Janssen-Vooles/websiteOptimisation/building-faster-websites.md

 - the aim of this is to reduce the unused CSS, it will never be zero i.e. some styles will only be used in mobile view etc.

 ### Remove unused JavaScript
+- instead of having one global.js file - each page has its own file, downloading only what it needs
+  - split existing js file into individual ones so they can be imported where required (react already kind of does this + i think impossible for SPA?)
+  - use gulp / webpack / whatever if required

+### Caching Strategies